 How to Identify Your Summer Colors

-C Color has classified the hundreds of millions of colors in the world into four C Color Spectrums.
-These colors are categorized by the base of the color, that is one of the primary colors of blue, yellow and red.
+Hundreds of thousands of colors in the world have been classified into four C Color Spectrums.
+These colors are categorized by the predominate base of the color, that is one of the primary colors of blue, yellow and red.

-All C Color Spectrums include light and stronger pigmented colors.
+All C Color Spectrums include virtually all colors, along with lighter and stronger pigmented colors.

-First, start by taking the C Color Quiz to determine your C Color Spectrum.
+Start by taking the C Color Quiz to determine your natural desire for color and your C Color Spectrum.

-Below are some examples of how each of the four C Color Spectrums can wear summer colors.
+Below are some examples of how each of the four C Color Spectrums can wear pink, blue and beige summer colors.

 Notice the differences in the four C Color Spectrums;

-- C Color Spectrum 1 Pink and Purple are Cool, Less Saturated, Rubbed with Ash
+- C Color Spectrum 1 Pink is Cool/Blue Based, Less Saturated, Appears Rubbed with Ash

-- C Color Spectrum 2 Pinks are Cool, More Saturated
+- C Color Spectrum 2 Pink is Cool/Blue Based, More Saturated

-- C Color Spectrum 3 Blue and Yellow are Warm, More Saturated
+- C Color Spectrum 3 Blue is Warm/Yellow Based, Moderately Saturated

-- C Color Spectrum 4 Beige and Green are Warm, Less Saturated, Rubbed with Earth
+- C Color Spectrum 4 Beige is Warm/Red Based, Less Saturated, Appears Rubbed with Earth

-When you choose and wear the colors from within your C Color Spectrum, you are following an intrinsic trait and as such, your complexion appears flawless and glows, therefore, enhancing your overall appearance.
+When you choose and wear the colors from within your C Color Spectrum, you are following an intrinsic trait, thereby, your overall appearance is enhanced.

-The C Color App, as the expert Eye is accurate, meets your needs, answers your questions, assists you in decision making and saves you thousands of dollars by eliminating misguided color choices.
+The C Color App, as the expert Eye is accurate, meets your color needs, answers your color questions, assists you in color decision making and saves you thousands of dollars by eliminating misguided color choices.

-Ready to curate a wardrobe that allows your complexion to appear flawless and glow?
+Ready to curate a wardrobe that gives your complexion a glow and flawless appearance?